- C Programming Examples

 - file opening mode

-In file opening mode, we have to use r that tells the compiler to open the file in reading mode only.
-Now start reading the file's content and then display the content on output as shown in the program given below:
+In file-opening mode, we have to use "r," which tells the compiler to open the file in reading mode only.
+Now start reading the file's content and then display the content on the output as shown in the program given below:

-Following C program asks from user to enter the file name to read and display its content on the screen:
+The following C program asks the user to enter the file name to read and display its content on the screen:

 #include<stdio.h> #include<conio.h> int main() { char fname[20], str[500]; FILE *fp; printf("Enter the Name of File: "); gets(fname); fp = fopen(fname, "r"); if(fp==NULL) printf("Error Occurred while Opening the File!"); else { fscanf(fp, "%[^\0]", str); printf("\nContent of File is:\n\n"); printf("%s", str); } fclose(fp); getch(); return 0; }

-This program was build and run under Code::Blocks IDE.
+This program was built and runs in the Code::Blocks IDE.
 Here is its sample run:

-Note - If you want to save this source code in the folder where the textual file gets created, then refer to previous program.
-There, you will get the complete detail
+Note: If you want to save this source code in the folder where the textual file gets created, then refer to the previous program.
+There, you will get the complete details.

 #include<stdio.h> #include<conio.h> int main() { char fname[20], str[200]; FILE *fp; printf("Enter the Name of File: "); gets(fname); fp = fopen(fname, "r"); if(fp==NULL) printf("Error Occurred while Opening the File!"); else { fscanf(fp, "%[^\n]", str); printf("\nFile's Content at First Line:\n\n"); printf("%s", str); } fclose(fp); getch(); return 0; }